Kim Kardashian: Continued exposure (2011–2016)

 Kardashian released Kim Kardashian: Hollywood, a mobile game for iPhone and Android, in June 2014.
 The objective of the game is to become a Hollywood star or starlet.
-The game supports a free to play model, meaning the game is free to download, but charges for in-game items.
+The game supports a free-to-play model, meaning the game is free to download, but charges for in-game items.
 It was a hit, earning USD1.6 million in its first five days of release.
 In July, developer Glu Mobile announced that the game was the fifth highest earning game in Apple's App Store.
 She voiced an alien in the September 21, 2014, episode of the adult animated series American Dad!.

 Kardashian appeared on the cover and in a pictorial in Papers winter 2014 issue, photographed by Jean-Paul Goude.
 On the cover, her nude buttocks are featured above the caption: "Break the Internet", which generated considerable comment in both social and traditional media.
 A Time magazine writer commented that, unlike previous celebrities' nudes that represented the women's rebellion against repressed society and "trying to tear down" barriers, Kardashian's exhibition was "just provocation and bluster, repeated images that seem to offer us some sort of truth or insight but are really just self serving.
 We want there to be something more, some reason or context, some great explanation that tells us what it is like to live in this very day and age, but there is not.
 Kim Kardashian's ass is nothing but an empty promise."
 However, the stunt "set a new benchmark" in social media response, and Papers website received 15.9 million views in one day, compared with 25,000 views on an average day.

 Kardashian released a portfolio book called Selfish, a 325-page collection of self-taken photos of herself, in May 2015.
 It received positive reviews from critics, with Kat Brown of The Telegraph describing it as "unexpectedly revealing" and "oddly moving".
 That year, she was also the cover model for the August issue of Vogue Spain, and released an emoji pack for iOS devices called Kimoji.
 The app was a best-seller, becoming one of the top 5 most bought apps in its first week of release.

 By November 2016, as per CBC Marketplace and interviews with celebrity endorsement experts, Kardashian was reportedly paid at least US$300,000 for each post that she made on Instagram, Facebook and Twitter, endorsing beauty products like waist trainers, teeth whiteners as well as Coca-Cola and well-known charities.
 Business Insider later estimated her fee to be around US$720,000 per Instagram post.
-Even though engagement data indicates that her posts are worth slightly less, her regular features in the news allows her to demand a premium above any calculated Instagram sponsored post price.
+Even though engagement data indicates that her posts are worth slightly less, her regular features in the news allow her to demand a premium above any calculated Instagram sponsored post price.